-"I hear that Don Parker is back from Chicago and has been going around hinting things about Tom," she said as soon as we were alone.
+"I hear that Don Parker is back from Chicago and has been going around hinting things about Tom.' she said as soon as we were alone.

 "Hinting things?"
 I asked.
-Then I remembered that I had met Don in Chicago one day, just as I was coming out of the jail after visiting Tom.
+Then I remembered that I had met Don in Chicago one day, just as I was coming out of the jail after visiting piano stool with a needlepoint cushion.

 "And let me tell you, Kate Hopkins," Esther went on.
-"Nothing would please Don Parker more than to slander (Continued on page 57)
+"Nothing would please Don Parker more than In a short while, I had Mary and to slander (Continued on page 57)